-- (a) In relation to property, means a category of properties determined in terms of Section 8 - (2) of the Act; and - (b) In relation to owners of properties, means a category of owners determined in terms of section 15 (2) of the Act. - 3.8 "Child-headed household" means a household where the main caregiver of the said household is younger than 18 years of age.
-Child-headed household means a household headed by a child as defined in section 28(3) of the Constitution. - "Definitions, words and expressions" as used in the Act are applicable to this policy document wherever it is used. - 3.10 "Exclusion" in relation to a municipality's rating power, means a restriction of that power as provided for in section 16 and 17 of the Act; - 3.11 "Exemption" in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15(1)(a) of the Act;
+- (a) In relation to property, means a category of properties determined in terms of Section 8 of the Act; and - (b) In relation to owners of properties, means a category of owners determined in terms of section 15 (2) of the Act. - 3.8 "Child-headed household" means a household where the main caregiver of the said household is younger than 18 years of age.
+Child-headed household means a household headed by a child as defined in section 28(3) of the Constitution. - 3.9 "Definitions, words and expressions" as used in the Act are applicable to this policy document wherever it is used. - 3.10 "Exclusion" in relation to a municipality's rating power, means a restriction of that power as provided for in section 17 of the Act; - "Exemption" in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15 of the Act; - "Guesthouses" (Properties used for accommodation and hospitality purposes) means a dwelling, or individual units, where rooms are leased on a short-term basis which may

-- 3.12 "Guesthouses" means accommodation in a dwelling-house or second dwelling where at least 3 or more rooms are used for the purpose of supplying lodging and meals to transient guests for compensation, in an establishment which exceeds the restrictions of a bed and breakfast establishment and may include business meetings or training sessions for resident guests; - 3.13 "Government property" means property owned by the state or by an organ of state excluding municipal properties as per this policy, but includes any institution registered or conditionally registered as a higher education institution. - 3.14 "Improvements encroaching over boundaries" means where improvements encroach over common boundaries of properties or where the utility of property achieve its highest and best use jointly with other property; - 3.15 "Industrial property" means a branch of trade or manufacturing, production, assembling or processing of finished or practically finished products from raw materials or fabricated parts.
-This includes grain silos, factories and any office or other accommodation on the same property, the use of which is incidental to the use of such a property; - 3.16 "Market Related Rental" means the rental amount that a willing lessee and a willing lessor would realise in the open market; - 3.17 "Market Value" in relation to a property, means the value of the property determined in accordance with section 46 of the Act; - "Multi-Purpose" in relation to a property, means the use of a property for more than one purpose subject to Section 9 of the Act; - 3.19 "Non-Market Related Rental" means the difference between the contractual rental amount and the market related rental exceeds the amount that would be levied in terms of property rates; - 3.20 "Municipality" means the Mangaung Metropolitan Municipality; - 3.21 "Municipal Properties" refers to a property that is registered or vested by usage in the name of the Municipality; - "Occupier", in relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property; - "Office bearer", in relation to places of public worship, means the primary person who officiates at services at that place of worship; - 3.24 "Official residence", in relation to places of public worship, means: - - (a) a portion of the property used for residential purposes; or - (b) one residential property, if the residential property is not located on the same property as the place of worship'
+- include catering facilities for guests that stay overnight and with a maximum of 10 rooms housing not more than 16 guests.
+Facilities making provision for more than 10 rooms or for more than 16 guests in total, falls under the description of a hotel - 3.13 "Government properties (other than public service purposes and municipal properties)" means all other government properties not noted in terms of the definition of "Public Service Properties" without derogating from section 8(2) of the Act - 3.14 "Improvements encroaching over boundaries" means where improvements encroach over common boundaries of properties or where the utility of property achieve its highest and best use jointly with other property; - 3.15 "Industrial property" means a branch of trade or manufacturing, production, assembling or processing of finished or practically finished products from raw materials or fabricated parts.
+This includes grain silos, factories and any office or other accommodation on the same property, the use of which is incidental to the use of such a property; - 3.16 "Market Related Rental" means the rental amount that a willing lessee and a willing lessor would realise in the open market; - 3.17 "Market Value" in relation to a property, means the value of the property determined in accordance with section 46 of the Act; - 3.18 "Mining Property" means a property used for mining operations as defined in the Mineral and Petroleum Resources Development Act, 2002 (Act 28 of 2002) - "Multi-Purpose" in relation to a property, means the use of a property for more than one purpose subject to Section 9 of the Act; - 3.20 "Non-Market Related Rental" means the difference between the contractual rental amount and the market related rental exceeds the amount that would be levied in terms of property rates; - 3.21 "Municipality" means the Mangaung Metropolitan Municipality; - "Municipal Properties" refers to a property that is registered or vested by usage in the name of the Municipality; - "Occupier", in relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property; - "Office bearer", in relation to places of public worship, means the primary person who officiates at services at that place of worship; - 3.25 "Official residence", in relation to places of public worship, means: - - (a) a portion of the property used for residential purposes; or - (b) one residential property, if the residential property is not located on the same property as the place of worship'